cyruzin/feelthemovies/README.md

 This is the new API repository for Feel the Movies.
 Written in Go, totally open source.

-This is my first Golang project, so probably there's a lot to improve.
-Any kind of help is welcome.
-I did my best researching the best practices, the best folder structuration and all that I could find.
-In the future, I pretend to bump this project to the version 2.0 using advanced concepts, like design patterns.

 ## Installation

 Set the environment variables on the .env file.